 Click Here For Area Map

-International Business Transactions
+- China Business Transactions

-Market Entry and Foreign Direct Investments
+China Market Entry and Foreign Direct Investments

 We represent multinational companies of all sizes in all stages of direct investment in China, including greenfield investments, Sino-foreign joint ventures, and mergers and acquisitions.
 We understand the unique complexities involved in foreign direct investment in China, and have a solid understanding of PRC foreign exchange controls rules, labor and employment law, intellectual property regulations, anti-trust law, taxation laws and other issues that impact foreign businesses.
 We help clients to negotiate and document deals, and to navigate China’s constantly evolving legal and regulatory environment.